Islamic design

 There is significant psychological benefit to be derived from the ability to enjoy – both visually and directly – private and public gardens.
 Some are lucky enough to have a private garden, but many do not have them and take advantage instead of both the formal, public gardens as well as roadside planting, particularly in the evening.
 It used to be a feature of roundabouts – the first public areas to be landscaped – that they would be filled with expatriate workers at night.
 It was also relatively common to see these workers with a flower tucked behind an ear.

 Gardens consume considerable amounts of water.
 In Qatar, there is a significant interest in developing relatively lush gardens as a relief from both the arid character of the country as well as the heat of summer.
-But little thought is given to watering both in terms of the installation or a watering system as well as the process of watering.
+But little thought is given to watering neither in terms of the installation of a watering system nor in the process of watering.
+This sprinkler, for instance, was operating in the middle of a very hot summer morning.
+The difficulty with watering at this time is that the water heats up and can boil or burn the planting.

 One of the problems of developing housing in Qatar is that much of it is constructed for the rental market: the expatriates who have come to the country to participate in its development.
 For this reason, most house builders will design down, spending their resources with a mind on the initial development costs because they know that running costs – utilities, planting, staffing and the like – will be the responsibility of the tenants.